Razorshocker/Discord-bot-Final-Year-Project-Group-12/README.md

 g/searchInfo: accepts a game name followed by keyword to search for in the websites.

-Discord Bot's Token is not given.
+Discord Bot's Token is not given, insert your own bot token.